-Where to Find the Windows Firewall with Advanced Security
+How to Access the Windows Firewall with Advanced Security

 In order to provide the security you need, the Windows Firewall has a standard set of inbound and outbound rules, which are enabled depending on the location of the network you are connected to.

-Inbound rules are applied to the traffic that is coming from the network/Internet to your computer.
-Outbound rules apply to the traffic from your computer to the network/Internet.
+Inbound rules are applied to the traffic that is coming from the network and the Internet to your computer or device.
+Outbound rules apply to the traffic from your computer to the network or the Internet.

 These rules can be configured so that they are specific to: computers, users, programs, services, ports or protocols.
 You can also specify to which type of network adapter (e.g. wireless, cable, virtual private network) or user profile it is applied to.

-In the Windows Firewall with Advanced Security, you can access all these rules.
-All you have to do is to click on the appropriate link from the left-side panel.
+In the Windows Firewall with Advanced Security, you can access all rules and edit their properties.
+All you have to do is click or tap the appropriate section in the left-side panel.

-In the Properties window, you will see complete information about the selected rule, what it does and in which scenarios it is applied.
-You will also be able to edit it and change any of its parameters.
+In the Properties window, you will find complete information about the selected rule, what it does and in when it is applied.
+You will also be able to edit its properties and change any of the available parameters.

 Unlike the inbound or outbound rules, which are applied only to one computer, connection security rules require that both computers have the same rules defined and enabled.

-If you want to view if there are any such rules defined for your computer, click on 'Connection Security Rules' on the left-side panel.
-By default, there are none defined for Windows 7 computers.
-They are generally defined by yourself or your network administrator.
+If you want to see if there are any such rules on your computer, click or tap "Connection Security Rules" on the panel on the left.
+By default, there are no such rules defined on Windows computers and devices.
+They are generally used in business environments and such rules are set by the network administrator.

 What Does the Windows Firewall with Advanced Security Monitor?

-The Windows Firewall with Advanced Security also offers some monitoring features.
-Under the Monitoring section, from the left-side panel, you can find the following information: which firewall rules - both inbound and outbound - are active, which connection security rules are active and if there are any active security associations.
+The Windows Firewall with Advanced Security includes some monitoring features as well.
+In the Monitoring section you can find the following information: the firewall rules that are active (both inbound and outbound), the connection security rules that are active and whether there are any active security associations.

-One important note is the fact that the Monitoring panel will show only the active rules for the current profile.
-If there are any rules which are enabled for other profiles, you will not see them on the list.
+You should note that the Monitoring section shows only the active rules for the current network location.
+If there are rules which get enabled for other network locations, you will not see them in this section.